sime2408/scrapalot-chat/README.md

 # Scrapalot Chat

 Scrapalot Chat is CLI and UI Web app for chatbot question-answering experience over your document database.
-Without an internet connection, using the power of LLMs.100% private, no data leaves your execution environment at any point.
+Without an internet connection, using the power of LLMs.
+100% private, no data leaves your execution environment at any point.
 You can ingest documents and ask questions without an internet connection!
-If supports text-to-speech (over CLI), and `question`, `answer`, and `source documents` translations using Google Translate from English written documents to others.
+If supports text-to-speech (over CLI), and `question`, `answer`, and `source documents` translations using Google Translate from 🌍English 🌍 written documents to German 🇩🇪, Spain 🇪🇸, France: 🇫🇷, Italy: 🇮🇹, Croatia: 🇭🇷.

 ![API](img/web_ui_asked_question.png)
 ![API](img/web_ui_question_answered.png)